A Home for All who Hold Space for the Sacred Thresholds of Birth, Breath, and Death

 The Institute for the Study of Birth, Breath, and Death is an inspiring and nurturing organization/community dedicated to furthering the development and professional skill set of those called to hold space for birthing, living, and dying.

-Founded in 2015 by Amy Wright Glenn, the Institute was created to bring together individuals caring for birth and death with those dedicated to mindful, embodied, and compassionate living.
-Institute membership draws from many vocations: birth/death midwives, birth/death/full spectrum doulas, artists, musicians, authors, hospital chaplains, hospice volunteers, spiritual directors, yoga instructors, teachers, clergy, rabbis, imams, psychologists, healers, and mental health professionals.
-Bereaved parents and those who are moving through significant life transitions are also active in the organization.
-All drawn to our study are warmly welcome.
+We come from many vocations: birth/death midwives, birth/death/full spectrum doulas, artists, musicians, authors, hospital chaplains, hospice volunteers, spiritual directors, yoga instructors, teachers, clergy, rabbis, imams, psychologists, healers, and mental health professionals.
+Bereaved parents and those who are moving through significant life transitions are active and vital to our organization.

 Committed to gender, economic, and racial equity/inclusion, the Institute is a pioneering force providing in-person and online trainings/workshops for the heartfelt engagement and study of life’s transformative thresholds.